Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-With the exception of the Gaussian time series, it is not known what the true local Gaussian spectral densities should look like~-- which makes it hard to know whether or not the \Co-, \Quad- and \Phase-plots looks like they are expected to do.
-However, it is possible to extend to the bivariate case the strategy that was outlined in \lgsdRef{sec:Deterministic_trigonometric_models}, i.e.\ that \textit{bivariate local trigonometric time series} can be constructed for which it, at some designated points~$\LGp$, can be given a heuristic argument for the expected shape of the local Gaussian~spectra.
+With the exception of the Gaussian case, it is not known what the true local Gaussian cross-spectrum should look like.
+This implies that is hard to know whether or not the $m$-truncated \Co-, \Quad- and \Phase-plots looks like they are supposed to do, or if what is seen might be the result of an erroneous implementation of the estimation algorithm.

+The sanity testing of the implemented estimation algorithm was in \JT done by the means of an artificially constructed \textit{local trigonometric} time series, for which it at least could be reasonably argued what the expected outcome should be for some specially designated points~$\LGp$ (given a suitable bandwidth~$\bm{b}$).
+This approach will here be extended to the bivariate case, that is, \textit{bivariate local trigonometric} time series will be constructed for which it, at some designated points~$\LGp$, can be given a heuristic argument for the expected shape of the estimated local Gaussian \Co-, \Quad- and \Phase-spectra.

+These artificial time series will not satisfy the requirements needed for the asymptotic theory to hold true (as is also the case for standard global spectral analysis), but they can still be used to show how an exploratory tool based on the local Gaussian spectral density can detect local structures that the ordinary spectral density fails to detect.
+Details related to the two cases investigated in this section are given below, whereas \cref{P2.app:fig:trigonometric} in the Supplementary Material presents an in depth explanation of the artificial time series construction and the motivation for the heuristic arguments given in this section.